Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Pharmachologic effect:

-Antimicrobial bacteriostatic agent, sulfonamide.
-The mechanism of action is due to competitive antagonism with PABA, inhibition of dihydropteroate synthetase, violation of the synthesis of tetrahydrofolic acid, which is necessary for the synthesis of purines and pyrimidines.
-Active against gram-positive and gram-negative cocci, Escherichia coli, Shigella spp., Klebsiella spp., Vibrio cholerae, Clostridium perfringens, Bacillus anthracis, Corynebacterium diphtheriae, Yersinia pestraelii, Chlamydia spp., Actinomydia spp., Actinomydia spp.
+Antimicrobial bacteriostatic agent, sulfanilamide.
+The mechanism of action is due to competitive antagonism with PABA, inhibition of dihydropteroate synthetase, disruption of the synthesis of tetrahydrofolic acid, necessary for the synthesis of purines and pyrimidines.
+Active against gram-positive and gram-negative cocci, Escherichia coli, Shigella spp., Klebsiella spp., Vibrio cholerae, Clostridium perfringens, Bacillus anthracis, Corynebacterium diphtheriae, Yersinia pestis, Chlamydia spp., Actinomyces israelii, Toxoplasma gondii.

 Indications:

-Infectious and inflammatory diseases caused by sensitive microflora: pneumonia, gonorrhea, sepsis, dysentery, toxoplasmosis, tonsillitis, bronchitis, sinusitis, otitis media, inflammatory diseases of the biliary and urinary tract, erysipelas, wound infection.
+Infectious and inflammatory diseases caused by sensitive microflora: pneumonia, gonorrhea, sepsis, dysentery, toxoplasmosis, tonsillitis, bronchitis, sinusitis, otitis, inflammatory diseases of the biliary and urinary tract, erysipelas, wound infection.

 Contraindications:

-Hypersensitivity, inhibition of bone marrow hematopoiesis, chronic renal failure, hyperbilirubinemia in children (risk of developing bilirubin encephalopathy), congenital deficiency of glucose-6-phosphate dehydrogenase, porphyria, azotemia, pregnancy, lactation period.
+Hypersensitivity, inhibition of bone marrow hematopoiesis, chronic renal failure, hyperbilirubinemia in children (risk of developing bilirubin encephalopathy), congenital deficiency of glucose-6-phosphate dehydrogenase, porphyria, azotemia, pregnancy, lactation.

 Side effects: